RedRusDB/redrus/README.md

-# Rdrus A distributed in-memory k-v ased storage engine in Rust!
+# Redrus A distributed in-memory k-v based storage engine in Rust!

 Building a database from scratch has its own thrill, and you can leverage this to